Hyperbaric Oxygen Therapy Is Proven to Help Heal Wounds

 Evidence for hyperbaric oxygen therapy wound healing

-However, those arguments seem to hold HBOT to a higher evidentiary standard than other areas of medicine.
+However, those arguments seem to hold HBO to a higher evidentiary standard than other areas of medicine.
 Take, for example, ultrasound therapy for wound healing.
 Those studies have all used slightly different frequencies, pulses per second, and treatment courses.
 The field of physical therapy has similar research limitations.
 But both are accepted as evidence-based, effective treatment modalities because the overall literature shows positive outcomes.

-When to refer for HBOT
+When to refer for HBO

-If you have taken all of those steps but still have a significant stalled wound, then it may be time to consider HBOT.
+If you have taken all of those steps but still have a significant stalled wound, then it may be time to consider HBO.
 Patient selection involves choosing those who will follow safety protocols and are likely to complete the course of treatment.
 Also, ensure that you address any relative contraindications, such as uncontrolled blood sugar, hypertension, or congestive heart failure.

 Hyperbaric oxygen adherence

-A typical course of HBOT is 90 minutes per day in a specialized chamber, five days per week, for four to eight weeks.
-Patient commitment and adherence to the full course of HBOT are vital to treatment success.
+A typical course of HBO is 90 minutes per day in a specialized chamber, five days per week, for four to eight weeks.
+Patient commitment and adherence to the full course of HBO are vital to treatment success.
 According to a recent Healogics analysis, patients with good adherence experience high rates of healing and low rates of amputation, as compared to those who are less consistently adherent.

 As healthcare providers, we would not expect a partial prescription of antibiotics to eliminate an infection.
 We know that half a course of chemotherapy is not likely to successfully combat cancer.
-Similarly, with HBOT, we must use this therapy in patients who are likely to adhere, facilitate their appointment attendance (e.g., arranging transportation), and remind them that they are a partner in successful outcomes.
+Similarly, with HBO, we must use this therapy in patients who are likely to adhere, facilitate their appointment attendance (e.g., arranging transportation), and remind them that they are a partner in successful outcomes.

 Some may be motivated by the fact that non-healing wounds can lead to amputation.
 Furthermore, amputation is associated with very high five-year mortality rates that are comparable to rates seen in advanced cancer.

-It may comfort patients to know that the HBOT experience has evolved to be more comfortable and convenient over the years.
+It may comfort patients to know that the HBO experience has evolved to be more comfortable and convenient over the years.
 The chambers are wider and completely transparent to mitigate potential claustrophobia.
 Many contain microphones and speakers for continuous communication with the care team, as well as screens so patients can watch shows or movies.

-HBOT as part of comprehensive wound care
+HBO as part of comprehensive wound care

 Hyperbaric oxygen therapy is one component of successful medical management of wounds that may be considered as part of a comprehensive wound treatment plan.
 A wound care center can combine this modality with debridement, skin substitutes, advanced dressings, and more for the best chance at healing and limb preservation.